code-keylogger/Extension/README.md

 finish they will open the Command Palette and type in 'Stop Testing'.
 Once this is complete the user will be prompted to copy the link to a survey and fill out it out in browser.

-## Using the extension
+## Using the Extension
-1. Install the .vsix extension into your instance of VSCode
+1. Install the `.vsix` extension file into your instance of VSCode.
+    a.
+Navigate to the extensions tab on the left of the window.
+    b.
+Click the `...` in the upper right
+    c.
+Select "install from vsix"
+    d.
+Select the file
-2. Make sure you have all the language's you will be using to solve problems installed on your local machine as that will be required to run the tests
+2. Make sure you have all the languages you will be using to solve problems installed on your local machine and referenced in your `$PATH`.
-3. Start testing by pressing `f1` followed by `Start Testing`
+3. Start testing by pressing `f1` followed by `Start Testing`.
+You will be prompted to enter your email to procede.
+(This must be the email provided to your admin)
-4. To finish testing press `f1` followed by `Stop Testing`
+4. To move on to a following test press `f1` followed by `Next Test`.

-## Quick Start
+5. When a problem is finished you can hit `f1 -> Stop Testing` to stop your session, or the session will automatically stop when you have passed all the tests.
+6. You will be prompted with a survey upon the completion of a problem to leave your feedback.

+## Developing and Altering the Extension

+### Simple Config

+1. To change the survey link, time limit, or any other configuration parameters make changes in `keylogger-mvp > pluginConfig.json`.
+2. When changes have been made you simply repackage the plugin by running `vsce package` from the `keylogger-mvp/` directory.

+### Debugging and Further Developement

+1. To add additional features or fix any bugs you can make changes (likely to `extension.js`) from there you can debug the plugin.

-1. If you have not already installed the packages cd into keylogger-mvp and run 'npm i'
+    1. If you have not already installed the packages cd into keylogger-mvp and run `npm i`
     2. Open vscode and navigate your path to where extension.js is located
-3. Once there run your f5 command or manually run extension.js either with or without debugging
+    3. Once there run your `f5` command or manually run extension.js either with or without debugging
     4. Once the new window opens, Open the command palette (ctrl + shift + p in windows)
-5. Type in Start Testing and press enter
+    5. Type in `Start Testing` and press `enter`
-6. Enter your email address in the window prompt, once typed press enter
-7. Choose the language you are using by either selecting or typing one of the dropdown languages
-8. Choose the problem set you are using by either selecting or typing one of the dropdown problem sets
-9. Write your code once the problem appears
-10. When finished open the command palette and type Stop Testing and press enter
-11. A survey will prompt please copy the link into your browser and fill out the survey
-12. If you wish to use the extension again please exit out and begin from step 2 (Assuming you still have the packages installed)

-## Running extension.js Documentation Locally

-If you wish to view the documentation for this program in webpage format please follow the steps bellow:

-1. Where extension.js is located along your path run  './node_modules/.bin/jsdoc .\extension.js'
-    or include 'Path To README.md \README.md' after '.\extension.js' in order to view this README.md on the Home page.
-(Recommended)
-    ie: './node_modules/.bin/jsdoc .\extension.js path\to\readme\README.md\README.md'
-2. This will create a folder called out.
-3. Ensure your machine has the ability to open html files in browser.
-4. Right click on extension.js.html and select the option "Open In Default Browser". or however you wish to open the html file.
+2. To add additional language support you must:

+    1. Add a new "runner file" in the `exec` directory.
+Follow the example of `compile.py`
+    2. Add a new case to the `replacer.py` file
+    3. Handle the new language in `runTest()` within `extension.js`